ErpNetDocs/tech/modules/logistics/inventory/adjusted-base-cost.md

 Once prepared, **Release** the document.

-### 2. Create a new document type
+### 2. Add a new document type

 The next step is creating a special document of type **Cost Correction**.

-Its purpose is to generate a cost correction for the actual costs of the current transaction.
+Its purpose is to generate a cost correction for the actual costs of the current cost correction transaction.

 ### 3. Create a Cost correction transaction

-Start creating a cost correction transaction using the new document type you've created.
+Start creating a cost correction transaction using the document type you've created.

 Required fields are:

 - **Store** - the store for which the transaction will be issued
-- **Movement Type** - set as Receipt
+- **Movement Type** - set as *Receipt*
-- **Document Currency** - main currency of the enterprise company.
+- **Document Currency** - main currency of the enterprise company
+- **Cost Source** - source of the document, set automatically; after the function is applied, it changes to *Adjustment*.

 ![picture](pictures/Adjustment_Base_cost_Fill_and_save_27_06.png)